tugend/github.tugend.io/pages/_posts/2022-10-09--azure-pipelines.md

 We can open specific pipeline run up and see the different 'stages' of the pipeline, we're also allowed to rerun selected stages.

-![Build Pipeline Single Deploy View](/assets/azure-pipelines/build-pipelines--deploy-view.png) *Build Pipeline Single Deploy View*
+![Build Pipeline Run View View](/assets/azure-pipelines/build-pipelines--deploy-view.png) *Build Pipeline Run View*

 Build pipelines do NOT offer proper support for managing and viewing deploys, but they do actually support deploys as part of the pipeline.
 I'll get back to